iluwatar/java-design-patterns/data-bus/README.md

 ## Explanation

-Real world example
+Real-world example

-> Say you have an app that enables online bookings and participation of events.
-You want the app to send notifications such as event advertisements to everyone who is an ordinary member of the community or organisation holding the events.
-However, you do not want to send such notifications like advertisements to the event administrators or organisers, but you desire to send them and them only the time whenever a new advertisement is sent to all members of the community.
-The Data Bus enables you to selectively notify people of a community by type, whether it be ordinary community members or event administrators, by making their classes or components only accept messages of a certain type.
-Ultimately, there is no need for the components or classes of ordinary community members nor administrators to know anything about you in terms of the classes or components you are using to notify the entire community except for the need to know the type of the messages you are sending.
+> Consider a large airport as an analogous real-world example of the Data Bus design pattern.
+In an airport, various airlines, passengers, baggage handlers, and security personnel all need to communicate and share information.
+Instead of each entity communicating directly with every other entity, the airport uses a centralized announcement system (the Data Bus).
+Flight information, security alerts, and other critical updates are broadcast over this system, and each entity listens for the messages relevant to them.
+This setup allows the airport to decouple the communication process, ensuring that each entity only receives the information they need, while allowing the system to scale and integrate new entities without disrupting the existing ones.

 In plain words

 > Data Bus is a design pattern that is able to connect components of an application for communication simply and solely by the type of message or event that may be transferred.

-Programmatic Example
+**Programmatic Example**

+Say you have an app that enables online bookings and participation in events.
+You want the app to send notifications, such as event advertisements, to all ordinary members of the community or organization holding the events.
+However, you do not want to send such advertisements to event administrators or organizers.
+Instead, you want to send them notifications about the timing of new advertisements sent to all members.
+The Data Bus enables you to selectively notify community members by type (ordinary members or event administrators) by making their classes or components only accept messages of a certain type.
+Thus, ordinary members and administrators do not need to know about each other or the specific classes or components used to notify the entire community, except for knowing the type of messages being sent.

-Translating the online events app example above, we firstly have our Member interface and its implementations composed of MessageCollectorMember (the ordinary community members) and StatusMember (the event administrators or organisers).
+In the online events app example above, we first define our `Member` interface and its implementations: `MessageCollectorMember` (ordinary community members) and `StatusMember` (event administrators or organizers).

 ```java
 public interface Member extends Consumer<DataType> {